 To do this, click the “…” Browse button.

-- Set checkmarks near those containers you want to transfer to Outlook.
+- Set checkboxes near those containers you want to transfer to Outlook.
 If you have multiple accounts in Netscape, it is advisable that you transferred them one by one.
 Once you settled with your selection, click the “Import” button to import e-mail directly to the Outlook profile you specify.
 The program asks you which one to use if you have many.
 Plus it will prompt to specify the target Outlook folder:

 Finally, all the messages, attachments and conversation threads from your Netscape Mail are transferred to Microsoft Outlook.
 As you see, with Netscape to Outlook Transfer the process of import Netscape mail into Outlook is much simpler than it would take if you did this manually.
 Enjoy!

 How useful was this article?